Short lists with short programs in short time: Other applications of explicit graphs with on-line matching

 \section{Other applications of explicit graphs with on-line matching}

-The two first applications are related with the resource bounded Kolmogorov complexity.
-Recall a machine $U$ is called standard if for any machine $V$ there is a total computable function $f$ such that $U(t(p),z)=V(p,z)$ and $|t(p)|\le |p|+O(1)$ for all $p,z$.
-In this section we assume that $t$ is polynomial time computable and that running time of $U(t(p),z)$ is bounded by a polynomial of the computation time of $V(p,z)$.
+Our applications are related to the resource bounded Kolmogorov complexity.
+Recall that a machine $U$ is called standard if for any machine $V$ there is a total computable function $f$ such that $U(t(p),z)=V(p,z)$ and $|t(p)|\le |p|+\bigO{1}$ for all $p,z$.
+In this section we assume that $t$ is polynomial-time computable and that running time of $U(t(p),z)$ is bounded by a polynomial of the computation time of $V(p,z)$.
 By $C_U^T(x|z)$ we denote the minimal length of $p$ such that $U(p,z)=x$ in at most $T$ steps.